JBrazzale/JBregression/README.md

-# JBregression
+# Joseph Brazzale Regression
-Project Folder for my Second Metis Data Analytics Project
+***
+- This is the project folder for my second Metis data analytics project.
+- All deliverables will be in this folder.